 Our Overall Membership Benefits

-- Newsletters – Our regular Newsletters and annual Yearbook keep you up to date with latest developments.
+- Discussion Forum and Newsletters – Our online discussion forum facilitates information exchange between members.
+The Newsletters and annual Yearbook keep you up to date with latest developments.

 - Insurance – Vital Third Party Public Liability cover and some disease insurance is included in the cost of appropriate subscriptions.